kanusamuel022-dot/vendalyze-AI/README.md

 # vendalyze-AI
-this AI help e-commerce store owner have an ai powered ads management, optimizer  etc
+this AI help e-commerce store owners have an ai powered ads management, optimizer  etc